PierreIsCoding/sdiy/Quantizer/README.md

 ## How to use it; example 1 (LFO)
 - Connect the output cv with the 1V/oct of your favourite VCO.
 - Insert a bipolar LFO into the cv-in of the module.
 - Press the UP and DOWN buttons together.
 Now the module goes into bipolar mode.
+Notice that in unipolar mode negative values will be rejected by the module, while in bipolar mode both negative and positive values will be quantized and scaled accordingly.
 - Change the scale by keep pressing the SCALE button while tapping either the UP ow DOWN buttons

 ## How to use it; example 2 (sequencer)